robhaj/angular-ui-router/README.md

 ```

 In the example above, we have the home route and about route, each with a nested route.
 The `$urlRouterProvider` service exposes a method called otherwise, just like `$routeProvider` method of the same name.
 This allows to specify a default for our client-side routing, in case the end-user some how has ended up at a route that doesn't exist.

+### Create some views!
+Now we are going to add "partials" or child templates of another html page.
+Let's create a partials directory inside a component and add another `.html` file.
+A common naming convention for partials you'll probably see is to prefix the file name with an underscore such as `_list.html`.
+Create a partial which we will use as a nested view.